goyalrankit/android-jetpack-dev-challenge/README.md

 ## :bulb: Motivation and Context

-Making this applicaton usingg Jetpack was itself new Challenge.
-But when power of Jetpack Compose and Kotlin combines we see the really interesting  addition to that when you have a really Nice Application like Dog Adoption.
+Making this applicaton using Jetpack was itself new Challenge.
+But when power of Jetpack Compose and Kotlin combines we see the really interesting and really Nice Application like Dog Adoption.

 ## :camera_flash: Screenshots